 Playwright. b.
 Barry, South Wales, 24th September, 1899.
 Writes for stage and radio.
 Address: 11, South Terrace, Alexander Square, London, S.W.7.
 Phone: Kensington 7765.
 First submitted to B.B.C. a play entitled "Burst Pipes."
 This was accepted.
-Has had two stage plays produced in London, and a number of her one act plays have also been performed.
-Has travelled widely and written articles on these journeys.
+Has had two stage plays produced in London, and a number of her one act plays have also Has travelled widely been performed. and written articles on these journeys.
 Has also translated works of well-known French authors, adapting some for stage and screen.
-She is a keen motorist, and her hobbies are sculpture and flying.
+She is a keen motorist, and her hobbies are sculpture and flying,